 The peripheral is known as the GATT Server, which holds the ATT lookup data and service and characteristic definitions, and the GATT Client (the phone/tablet), which sends requests to this server.

-All transactions are started by the master device, the GATT Client, which receives response from the slave device, the GATT Server.
+All transactions are started by the main device, the GATT Client, which receives response from the secondary device, the GATT Server.

 When establishing a connection, the peripheral will suggest a 'Connection Interval' to the central device, and the central device will try to reconnect every connection interval to see if any new data is available, etc. It's important to keep in mind that this connection interval is really just a suggestion, though!
 Your central device may not be able to honour the request because it's busy talking to another peripheral or the required system resources just aren't available.

-The following diagram should illustrate to data exchange process between a peripheral (the GATT Server) and a central device (the GATT Client), with the master device initiating every transaction:
+The following diagram should illustrate to data exchange process between a peripheral (the GATT Server) and a central device (the GATT Client), with the main device initiating every transaction:

 GATT transactions in BLE are based on high-level, nested objects called Profiles, Services and Characteristics, which can be seen in the illustration below: